hackshackers/hackshackers-hugo-content/blog/2010/02/video-of-panel-on-future-of-personalized-news.md

 ---
 title: Panel on Future of Personalized News
+authors:
+- Burt Herman
+date: "2010-02-19"
+_migration:
+  id: 63
+  timestamp: 1483471679
 tags:
 - business model
-- contact sports
 - curation
 - design
 - personalized news
 categories:
 - News
-authors:
-- Burt Herman
-date: "2010-02-19"
-_migration:
-  id: 63
-  timestamp: 1482973867
 ---

 Thanks to all who attended the Hacks/Hackers meetup on the Future of Personalized News!
 I&#8217;ll be writing more about the event in a separate post &#8212; things got a bit heated at times and there was some good debate about how to ensure quality content survives in the aggregation age.
 The archived livestream is below, and here&#8217;s a [written summary on Google Buzz][1] by [Abe Epton][2] of Google News. (thanks Abe!)